 The amount of UV produced by these bulbs decreases over time so they also need to be replaced as recommended by the manufacturer.
 Mercury vapor bulbs provide both UVA/UVB and heat and can be used for both UV production and as a basking lamp.
 It is important that UV producing lights be directed through a screen top rather than glass so that the UV rays can reach the lizards (glass filters out UV rays) but still protect them from getting too close to the bulbs.

 Exposure to sunlight (not through a window) can also be beneficial.
 If time is provided outdoors, shade and shelter must be available so that your bearded dragon can thermoregulate.
-Do not place your pet outside in a glass sided tank as overheating will quickly occur in the sunlight.
+Never place your pet outside in a glass sided tank as overheating will quickly occur in the sunlight.

-Water should be provided in a shallow dish.
-You can also be mist your bearded dragon but do not do it enough to make the environment wet or humid.
+Water should be provided in a shallow dish to your bearded dragon.
+You can also mist your bearded dragon but do not do it enough to make the environment wet or humid as bearded dragons are from a more arid environment.
+If your bearded dragon enjoys soaking in water you can intermittently offer a larger dish for them to climb into.

 Edited by Adrienne Kruzer, RVT